joao404/Profibus_STM32F1_Slave/README.md

 Known problems:
 - z21 loco programming is not tested
 - Reading of configuration from additional MS2 with software version higher then 3.0 reads only locos
+- z21 app does not get stop or go command from MS. Reason unknown

 ToDo:
 - Configuration Writing for z21
 - Reading of configuration from additional MS2 with software version less than 3.0
+- Feedback website for locomotive transmission

 Wich:
 - Reading of Mfx loco to make MS2 redundant => loco managment needed in that case.